 As well as considering the number and makeup of businesses and jobs in Southampton, it is important to understand in detail the character of Southampton’s resident working age population; not least because this is materially important with regard to the city’s wider economic prospects.

-In 2022/23, 80.1% (139,300) of the working age population in Southampton were economically active, increasing by +2.1 percentage points (+3,700 people) from the previous period, and remains similar to both the national (78.6%) and South East (80.7%) averages.
+In 2023/24, 79.2% (137,300) of the working age population in Southampton were economically active, decreasing by -0.9 percentage points (-2,000 people) from the previous year, despite a decline over the last year, Southampton remains similar to both the national (78.8%) and South East (82.3%) averages.

 In addition, unemployment in Southampton has experienced an overall decline since 2010.
-In 2022/23, 4.3% (6,000) of working age adults in Southampton were unemployed, a decrease from the previous financial year (4.8%).
+In 2023/24, 4.0% (5,400) of working age adults in Southampton were unemployed, a decrease from the previous financial year (4.3%).
 Although, it is important to emphasise that the changes observed in Southampton in recent years are not statistically significant.
 Unemployment data is from the Labour Force Survey (LFS), which is considered the most reliable source of unemployment data, following changes to the benefits system and the introduction of Universal Credit.

 Further data on the labour market in Southampton can be found in the interactive Power BI dashboard linked below.
 The dashboard allows the user to interact with a range of economic data to help better understand different aspects of the city’s economy.
 Further information, including a range of relevant reports and datasets can also be found in the resources section at the bottom of the page.

-It is also important to consider skill levels of both the residents and workforce and whether they meet the needs of employers in the city.
+It is important to consider skill levels of both the residents and workforce and whether they meet the needs of employers in the city.
 The Annual Population Survey (APS) records the qualifications of working age residents classified into a Regulated Qualification Framework (RQF).
 The RQF replaced NVQ (National Vocational Qualification) and equivalent levels classification, with the APS switching their qualifications reporting from NVQ to RQF from 2022 onwards.

 RQF Level 4 and above (degree level) qualifications are often taken as a prerequisite for participation in the high value-added knowledge economy.
 The proportion of the population qualified to RQF Level 4 or above in the city has experienced a non-significant decline from 53.6% in 2022 to 44.4% in 2023.
 Whilst degree level qualifications can be used as a proxy for graduate retention, there are currently only two data points in the RQF series.
 Therefore, it will be important to monitor this trend moving forward.